Jean-Baptiste Pillement

-Jean-Baptiste Pillement (Lyon, 24 May 1728 – Lyon, 26 April 1808) was a French painter and designer, known for his exquisite and delicate landscapes, but whose importance lies primarily in the engravings done after his drawings, and their influence in spreading the Rococo style and particularly the taste for chinoiserie throughout Europe.
+Jean-Baptiste Pillement (24 May 1728 – 26 April 1808) was a French painter and designer, known for his exquisite and delicate landscapes, but whose importance lies primarily in the engravings done after his drawings, and their influence in spreading the Rococo style and particularly the taste for chinoiserie throughout Europe.

 Life

-Pillement had an unusually cosmopolitan career.
+Pillement was born and died in Lyon, but had an unusually cosmopolitan career.
 In 1743, at the age of 15, he moved from Lyon to Paris where he was employed by Jean-Baptiste Oudry as an apprentice designer at the "Manufacture de Beauvais".
 In 1745 he left for Madrid, where he remained for five years.
 There he found employment in various cities as both a designer and painter.
 A landscape dated 1748 reveals rustic themes he was to repeat often: sun-bathed shepherds leading their goats and sheep to a cascading stream, a water mill, rocky elevations covered in lush vegetation, and the poeticized relics of an ancient bridge.
 In 1750, at the age of 22, he moved to Lisbon, where he enjoyed continuing success.
 The lure of travel compelled him to decline an offer to become court painter to King Joseph of Portugal, and he worked at Queluz (Sintra) for Jan Gildemeester.
 In 1754 he left Lisbon for London, only one year before the Lisbon Earthquake.

 Pillement then spent eight years in England, fully exploiting the English taste for (Dutch) landscapes.
 There he was inspired by the paintings of, among others, Nicolaes Berchem.
 During this period he became acquainted with David Garrick, the famous actor, and his Austrian wife Eva Maria Weigel, who became avid collectors of his work.
 In 1763 Pillement then traveled to Vienna, where he was employed at the Imperial Court of Maria Theresa and Francis I and worked at one of the Laxenburg castles.
 In 1765 he left Vienna for Warsaw, where his many projects included decorating the Royal Castle in Warsaw and the Ujazdowski Castle, his largest project, commissioned by King Stanisław II Augustus, an admirer of his work.
 He then settled in Saint Petersburg, the Piedmont, Milan, Rome, and Venice.
 In 1768-1780 Pillement moved to Versailles, where he produced decorations for Marie Antoinette in the Petit Trianon.
 In 1780-1789 he was in Switzerland (Basel), once again on the Iberian Peninsula (Cadiz), and in 1789 moved to Pézenas in the Languedoc.
 In 1800 he returned to Lyon, where he continued to paint while also designing for the silk industry and giving lessons in the Academy founded by Napoleon.
 He remained in his native Lyon until his death in 1808.